Habitat Restoration Projects

 SWEC led the effort to create the Picacho Wetlands (above) and the Mesilla Valley Bosque State Park.

 The La Mancha Wetland project is located on three acres of land owned by the Southwest Environmental Center and adjacent federal land along the Rio Grande near Mesilla, NM.
 When completed, it will consist of ponds that are connected to the river, simulating a side channel of the river, and creating year-round backwater habitat that is extremely important as fish spawning, nursery and feeding grounds.
 This type of slow-water habitat has largely been eliminated from the Rio Grande in southern New Mexico and west Texas.
 We expect to complete the project in 2015-2016.
-Read the La Mancha Wetland Design and Analysis Report.
+Read more here.

 Click here for updates on our recent work at La Mancha.